kinit-sk/IMGTB/README.md

 To integrate a new method, you need to define new `Experiment` subclass in the `methods/implemented_methods directory`.
 The main script in `benchmark.py` will automatically detect (unless you choose otherwise by configuring the `--methods` option) your new method and evaluate it on your chosen dataset.

 ### **How to implement a new Experiment subclass**

+> If implementing a new metric-based or perturbation-based method, it might be useful to implement on of our abstract classes in `methods/abstract_methods/` which will implement a lot of functionality for you, leaving up to you to implement just the specific metric/scoring function.

 To implement a new method, you can use one of the templates in the `methods/method_templates`.
 You will just have to fill in the not yet implemented methods and maybe tweak the `__init__()` constructor.